 As a state-related institution, the University receives an annual operating appropriation from the commonwealth.
 The appropriation is subject to the commonwealth's annual budget process.
 There is no assurance that such appropriation will continue to be made, or will be made, at current levels or at levels requested by the University.
-The appropriation from the commonwealth was \$184.6 million in 2011 and \$185.4 million in 2010.
-In addition, in 2010 the University received \$8.6 million from the commonwealth for 2009 stabilization, which is included in other revenues in the 2010 Consolidated Statement of Activities.
-Amounts received from the commonwealth are subject to an annual audit by the auditor general of the commonwealth.
+The appropriation from the commonwealth was \$137.6 million in 2012 and \$184.6 million in 2011.
+Amounts received are subject to an annual audit by the auditor general of the commonwealth.

 In addition to the annual appropriation, the commonwealth also funds certain capital projects in support of the University's academic mission.
-Amounts funded by the commonwealth for capital projects were \$33.9 million in 2011 and \$36.1 million in 2010.
+Amounts funded by the commonwealth for capital projects were \$38.0 million in 2012 and \$33.9 million in 2011.